 Cardiac Drugs

-The ICU emergency drugs name for cardiac diseases are:
+The ICU emergency drugs name for cardiac diseases are (some have been discussed already in the life-saving drugs section):

 Respiratory Drugs